LANDIS-II-Foundation/Project-NC-Conservation-Global-Change/Parameterization and calibration/NECN Succession/readme.md

 <img src="./loblolly parms test.PNG" width="90%" />

+The next step in calibration and validation was to validate above ground biomass and LAI for several of the modeled species.

+To calibrate above ground biomass, we isolated the top 25% of FIA plots by above ground carbon per age, assuming this to represent plots with ideal growing conditions for each species.
+These were then plotted as box plots and compared against simulated above ground biomass of each species.
+All comparisons to FIA data reference FIA plots from North
+Carolina, South Carolina, and Virginia.
+LAI was validated against established values for forests from He et al. (2012).

+Landscape-level above ground biomass was validated against forest data cpllected in and around Ft.
+Bragg in central North Carolina.

 Citations:
 He, L., Chen, J.M., Pan, Y., Birdsey, R., & Kattge, J. (2012).
 Relationships between net primary productivity and forest stand age in US forests.
 Global Biogeochemical Cycles, 26(3).